THEATRE RE

 About The Nature of Forgetting

 “We all know that something is eternal.
 And it ain’t houses and it ain’t names, and it ain’t earth, and it ain’t even the stars...
 Everybody knows in their bones that something is eternal, and that something has to do with human beings...
 There is something, way down deep that’s eternal about every human being...
 And that’s what’s left when memory is gone.”
-Thornton Wilder – Our Town

-To develop The Nature of Forgetting we collaborated with UCL Neuroscience Professor Kate Jeffery.
+To develop the piece, we collaborated with UCL Neuroscience Professor Kate Jeffery.
 Research on memory and amnesia formed the basis and foundation of our explorations.
-We also interviewed older members of the community as well as people living with dementia to create links between the science and the real human experience.
+In partnership with the Alzheimer’s Society we interviewed older members of the community, as well as people living with dementia and their carers, to create links between the science and real human experience.

 Ultimately, our piece is not about dementia.
-It is about the fragility of life and that eternal “something” we all share that is left when memory is gone.
+It is about the fragility of life and that eternal ‘something’ we all share that is left when memory is gone.

 Age recommendation: 8+